 Creditor Protection.
 Unless a state has laws providing otherwise (and few do), there is nothing to prevent a creditor of your beneficiary from seizing those funds to satisfy a debt of the beneficiary.
 Fortunately, Texas has a law that prevents that but not all beneficiaries have the good judgment to live in Texas.

 Spendthrift Protection.
 Sometimes, those closest to us need a little help with their spending patterns to ensure a wise use of the funds.
 Withdrawing large amounts of inherited retirement funds all at one time (a common practice) cannot only impact the financial security your gift was meant to provide but could also result in a large tax bill.
 Unless your funds are in a Roth IRA, your beneficiary has to pay regular income taxes on every dollar withdrawn and a large withdrawal could cause the beneficiary to pay not only more taxes but pay at a higher tax rate.
-In addition, the key benefit of why you set up a retirement account in the first place, deferral of taxes, is lost with large initial withdrawals.

 To read more: